OPL2 Audio Board

 - Experiment with FM synthesis and create your own OPL2 instruments using the OPL3BankEditor by Wohlstand

-- Use the board as a real OPL2 with a special version of DosBox
+- Use the board as a real OPL2 with DosBox-X

 - If you have a Piano Board you can make your own mini keyboard